 If focusing on the click-through or conversion rate of your PPC ads is second nature to you, you’re probably already familiar with some of the metrics you’ll want to track for your SEO strategy.
 Ideally, the metrics you choose will align with your SEO goals and help you more easily identify whether your campaign is working and driving qualified traffic to your website.

-Once you know what you want to track and which metrics will help you understand whether you’re on the right path, set up goals in Google Analytics to gain further insight into what’s happening on your website.
-GA goals let you track specific actions like clicks on a particular landing page, email submissions, or even social shares.
+Once you know what you want to track and which metrics will help you understand whether you’re on the right path, set up custom events in Google Analytics to gain further insight into what’s happening on your website.
+GA events let you track specific actions like clicks on a particular landing page, email submissions, or even social shares.
 If you’ve used Google Ads, you may have already set up some goals to track the effectiveness of your campaigns.
 Now you can use the same feature to monitor SEO performance.

 Partner with a Team Committed to Your Success